abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

-# Li<sub>3</sub>OClBr MACE MLIP: Active Learning and PCA Dataset
+# Li<sub>3</sub>OClBr MACE MLIP: Active Learning, PCA, Figure Data, and Molecular Dynamics Dataset

 This repository accompanies work on training a **MACE machine-learning interatomic potential (MLIP)** for the Li<sub>3</sub>OClBr solid-electrolyte system using an **active-learning workflow**.
-It contains the MACE active-learning iterations, DFT-labelled structures used to improve the potential, and additional PCA-analysis datasets used to assess the diversity of grain-boundary, amorphous, and defect-containing configurations.
+It contains the MACE active-learning iterations, DFT-labelled structures used to improve the potential, PCA-analysis datasets used to assess the diversity of grain-boundary, amorphous, and defect-containing configurations, figure source data, Python scripts, and molecular dynamics inputs/outputs.

 ---